sdr-x/sdr-x.github.io/_posts/2014-10-28-I got class B certification of China HAM Radio.md

 tags:  China-HAM HAM-Radio Radio HAM UV-5R Baofeng  Class-A Class-B Class-C
 ---

 Took the class B exam at Oct.
-18th, and today I got noticed passing the exam: [http://www.bjwxdxh.org.cn/news/html/?428.html ](http://www.bjwxdxh.org.cn/news/html/?428.html )
+18th, and today I got noticed passing the exam: [http://www.bjwxdxh.org.cn/news/html/?428.html ](http://www.bjwxdxh.org.cn/news/html/?428.html ) .

-That means my HAM Radio ability has been improved from class A to class B in China.
+That means my HAM Radio ability has been improved from class A to class B in China, and can use shortwave besides UV band now!

 Some milestones: